iManagement

 (Photo: S. Imboden, 20 November)

-Pollen, to which bees add nectar, glandular secretions, and lactic-acid bacteria, undergoes fermentation to form bee bread.
-The composition of bee bread is broadly similar to that of fresh pollen, but the latter contains more essential compounds, bacteria, enzymes, and molds (Guilliam, 1997).
-Its biological value is therefore higher.
+Pollen, to which bees add nectar, glandular secretions, and lactic acid bacteria, undergoes fermentation to form bee bread.
+The composition of bee bread is broadly similar to that of fresh pollen, but contains more essential compounds, bacteria, enzymes, and moulds (Guilliam, 1997).
+Its biological value is therefore superior.

-Bee bread provides the colony with proteins, amino acids, fiber, lipids, vitamins, and minerals.
-It thus helps balance the bees’ diet and prevent deficiencies (especially in vitamins and minerals).
+Bee bread provides the colony with proteins, amino acids, fibre, lipids, vitamins, and minerals.
+It thus makes it possible to balance the bees' diet and prevent deficiencies (particularly in vitamins and minerals).
 A colony consumes between 12 and 40 kg of pollen per year.
-The qualitative aspect of pollens is very important, since it is the diversity of proteins brought into the hive that is decisive.
+The qualitative aspect of pollens is very important insofar as the diversity of proteins brought to the hive is the determining factor.

 (Photo: S. Imboden, 20 November)

-Photo 14: Pollen on the landing board suggests that the queen is laying
+Photo 14: Pollen on the board suggests that the queen is laying.

 Photo 15: The colony has already produced a lot of brood and is storing pollen.